onestsam/snort2pfcd/README.md

 <p style="margin-left:17%;">Maximum number of DNS request
 threads.
-Default is 100. <b>snort2pfcd</b> uses a non-blocking design to ensure that waiting for DNS names to resolve in the block log do not interere with the blocking of snort alerts.
-Instead of the main program waiting, a new thread is spun to do the waiting.
-Since connection speeds vary widely (100mb/s - &gt;40Gb/s) and servers also vary in terms of processing capability, the option exists to increase or decrease the maximum number of threads waiting for DNS requests.</p>
+Default is 100. <b>snort2pfcd</b> uses a non-blocking design to ensure that waiting for DNS names to resolve in the block log do not interfere with the blocking of snort alerts.
+Instead of the main program waiting, a new thread is spawned to do the waiting.
+Since connection speeds vary widely (100mb/s - &gt;40Gb/s) and servers also vary in terms of processing capability, the option exists to increase or decrease the maximum number of threads waiting for DNS requests.
+Once the maximum number of threads waiting for a DNS response is reached, logging will stop until an active thread exits.
+The main program however will continue its blocking function with a cessation in logging until a new thread can be spawned.</p>

 <p style="margin-top: 1em" valign="top"><b>&minus;v</b></p>